-Let us know about these changes: □Changes to your name, your address, or your phone number. □ Changes in any other medical or drug insurance coverage you have (such as from your employer, your spouse or domestic partner's employer, Workers' Compensation, or Medicaid) \Box If you have any liability claims, such as claims from an automobile accident. ☐ If you have been admitted to a nursing home. \Box If you receive care in an out-of-area or out-of-network hospital or emergency room. ☐ If your designated responsible party (such as a caregiver) changes. □If you are participating in a clinical research study.
-(Note: You are not required to tell your plan about the clinical research studies you intend to participate in but we encourage you to do so) If any of this information changes, please let us know by calling Customer Service.
-It is also important to contact Social Security if you move or change your mailing address.
-You car find phone numbers and contact information for Social Security in Chapter 2, Section 5.
+□Changes to your name, your address, or your phone number. □ Changes in any other medical or drug insurance coverage you have (such as from your employer, your spouse or domestic partner's employer, Workers' Compensation, or Medicaid). □ If you have any liability claims, such as claims from an automobile accident. ☐ If you have been admitted to a nursing home. ☐ If you receive care in an out-of-area or out-of-network hospital or emergency room. ☐ If your designated responsible party (such as a caregiver) changes. □ If you are participating in a clinical research study.
+(Note: You are not required to tell your plan about the clinical research studies you intend to participate in but we encourage you to do so) lf f any of this information changes, please let us know by calling Customer Service. t is also important to contact Social Security if you move or change your mailing address.
+You can ind phone numbers and contact information for Social Security in Chapter 2, Section 5.